mi-minus/mi-minus.github.com/_posts/Mongo/2017-02-17-Mongo-aggregate.md

      }
      ```

- * $zip : Returns an output array where each element is itself an array, consisting of elements in the corresponding array index position from the input arrays.
+ * <font color="#8FBC8F">$zip</font> : Returns an output array where each element is itself an array, consisting of elements in the corresponding array index position from the input arrays.
     ```sh
     {
        $zip: {